CZQM-FIR/CZQM-Site/README.md

 - Use NPM only, not Yarn.
 For consistancy.
 - Any external API requests *should* go through the backend server and should have some form of caching.

-## Permissions
+## Roles

-Permissions are numbered starting at zero (0) through to five (5).
-Each permission level can be seen below.
+Roles are numbered starting at zero (0) through to five (5).
+Each role level can be seen below and are used to assign permissions.
+Staff have their own permission level and it consists of everything above five (5).
+Users shall only be given the permissions that they require and no more.

 0. Anyone with a VATSIM account (No special access)
-1. Visiting Controller (Access to controller resources and signing up for events)
+1. Visiting Controller
-2. Home Controller (Same permissions as visiting)
+2. Home Controller
 3. Mentor
 4. Instructor
-5. FIR Staff (Full admin access) <!--Only Webmaster and FIR Chief shall have this lvl of acess.
-Others roles can be claimed as general access-->
+5. Events
+6. Sector Engineer
+7. Chief Instructor
+8. Deputy Chief
+9. Webmaster (Admin)
+10. FIR Chief (Admin)

 ## Contributors